Afghans in India: Partition of India and the arrival of Afghan refugees

 Before and after the partition of India in 1947, a number of Afghans left their native areas in order to take permanent residency in major Indian cities such as Mumbai and Bangalore.
 Some of those immigrants got involved in the Bollywood film industry, which had already been dominated by people originating from the Pashtunistan region.
 Some of the well-known Indian actors and producers of Afghan heritage are Feroz Khan, Salim Khan and Kader Khan.
 All of the early Afghans have acquired citizenship of India in accordance with Indian law.
 As such, they are widely recognized as Indians.

 After the start of the Soviet–Afghan War in 1979, approximately 60,000 Afghans took temporary residency in India, most of them being Hindu and Sikh Afghans.
 Many of them have subsequently immigrated to countries in Europe, North America and Oceania.
 Some have returned to their native areas in Afghanistan after the formation of the Karzai administration in late 2001.
 Those that remained in India have applied for citizenship of India.

 On January 1, 2016, Adnan Sami became a citizen of India.
-He is a Pashtun from his father Arshad Sami Khan's side.
+He is Pashtun from his father Arshad Sami Khan's side.
 Adnan's grandfather General Mehfooz Jan hailed from Herat in Afghanistan and was the governor of four provinces in that country, namely Herat, Kabul, Nangarhar and Balkh, under the reign of King Amanullah Khan.
 Adnan's great-grandfather General Ahmed Jan was the military adviser to King Abdur Rahman Khan.
 General Ahmed Jan was the conqueror of Kafiristan and named it Nuristan.
 However, at the time of the Habibullah Kalakani revolution in Afghanistan, Adnan's grandfather General Mehfooz Jan was assassinated.
 The family moved to Peshawar, which was a part of British India at that time.

 According to UNHCR, India currently hosts at least 15,806 Afghan refugees within its borders.
-Religiously, they include Hindus, Sikhs, Muslims and Christians The majority of them reside in the capital Delhi, specifically in the neighborhoods of Lajpat Nagar, Bhogal and Malviya Nagar.
+Religiously, they include Hindus, Sikhs, Muslims, and Christians The majority of them reside in the capital Delhi, specifically in the neighborhoods of Lajpat Nagar, Bhogal and Malviya Nagar.
 In addition to the refugees, thousands of Afghan students study in Indian universities.

 Afghan citizens use India as a temporary place of residence until they are firmly settled in countries of Europe, North America or Oceania.
 Those who are denied admission into those countries can either remain in India, travel to another country, or return to Afghanistan.
 In 2021, following the end of the latest war in Afghanistan, India offered an emergency visa (the 'e-Emergency X-Misc Visa') to some Afghan nationals.
 Much of Afghanistan's Christian community thrives within India.
 Prior to 2021, Some Afghani refugees have trouble getting long term visas enabling work and permission to study despite being granted refugee status by UNHCR.
 Many had issues with enrolling their children in school.
 Despite these difficulties, some had managed to operate "shops, restaurants and pharmacies."